KrishnaKanth1729/CodeViz---TWT-CODEJAM-Timathon-4/README.md

 ### I'm a 13-year old living in India who like anything that's techy!

-## Features:
+# Features:
-- 💻 Convert your Python Code to Flowcharts
+## 💻 Convert your Python Code to Flowcharts
+### How to use:

-- 📊 Visualize your JSON data to graphical and professional-looking charts!
+## 📊 Visualize your JSON data to graphical and professional-looking charts!
-- 💬 Visualize a story or block of text into a collage of images which you can use for narrating or use in a presentation quickly!
+## 💬 Visualize a story or block of text into a collage of images which you can use for narrating or use in a presentation quickly!
-- 🗠 Get Historical Stock data plotted in candlestick charts for any ticker.
+##🗠 Get Historical Stock data plotted in candlestick charts for any ticker.

 ### Connect with me: